peachboss/peachpwa/README.md

 # peachpwa

-Peach is a porn app for findom & femdom, built by good boys (PWA)
+Peach is a porn app for findom & femdom, built by good boys (a PWA)